glowinthedark/FFMpeg-Online/README.md

 # Requests
-1. Command for turning HTML5 animations into WebP videos?
+1. Command for turning HTML5 animations into WebM videos?

 # Scenarios & Commands
 Where possible, please credit and link to the command creators.